HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 An interesting observation here is the trend of the usage of these compression methods as [compared to the previous year](https://almanac.httparchive.org/en/2019/javascript#fig-10).
 The usage of gzip has gone down by almost 10% and brotli has increased by 11%.
 The trend definitely indicates the focus on smaller size files with more levels of compression that Brotli provides as compared to gzip.

-With such comparable data, let us actually check if the percentage difference is somehow impacted by the resources being first party or third party.
+With such comparable data, let us actually check if the percentage difference is somehow impacted by the resources being first-party or third-party.

 {{ figure_markup(
   image="compression-first-third-party.png",